 Qsymia side effects

-Less serious Qsymia side effects may include:
+Common Qsymia side effects may include:

-numbness of tingly feeling; or
+numbness or tingly feeling;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.